Leth13/QS_Sinsystem_S.meliloti/README.md

 myode_full is the wild-type model of the Sin QS system.

-myode_expr simulates a mutant lacking the _expr_ gene by setting the internal variable ` DNAexpr = 0 `.
+myode_expr.m simulates a mutant lacking the _expr_ gene by setting the internal variable ` DNAexpr = 0 `.

 ## Stochastic simulation